 A The National Consumer Institute and the corresponding bodies or authorities of the Autonomous Communities and Local Corporations with responsibility for consumer protection.

 - b) Consumers’ and users’ associations that meet the requirements laid down in Law 26/1984, of 19 July, the General Law for the Protection of Consumers and Users, or, where appropriate, the consumer protection legislation of the Autonomous Communities.

 - c) The Public Prosecutor’s Office.

-- d) Authorities of other Member States of the European Community, created to protect the collective and individual interests of consumers, that are authorised by inclusion in the list published for that purpose in the “Official Journal of the European Communities”.
+- d) Authorities of the other Member States of the European Community, created to protect the collective and individual interests of consumers, that is authorised by inclusion in the list published for that purpose in the “Official Journal of the European Communities”.

 Judges and Courts shall accept the said list as proof of the authorised entity’s right to be a party to such actions, without prejudice to the right to examine whether the purpose thereof and the interests affected justify the exercise of the right of action.

 All the entities referred to in this Article shall be entitled to appear in proceedings brought by any other such entity, if they consider it appropriate in order to defend the interests they represent.

 The tax regulations specified in this Title shall apply to the rights governed by this Law, without prejudice to the provisions of any International Treaties and Conventions that may have been incorporated into domestic law.